 With the donor lying on their side, four or five small incisions are made, allowing access to the abdominal cavity.
 The laparoscope with the camera attached is placed through one of the incisions located below the navel.
-The other incisions are placed at strategic locations on the abdomen and is located, and surrounding tissue is moved away.
+The other incisions are placed at strategic locations on the abdomen, to allow the instruments to move the tissue surrounding the kidney.
 The blood vessels to the kidney and the ureter are identified and freed from surrounding tissue.
 The blood vessels are securely closed and divided using a special stapling device.
 After the kidney has been totally freed, it is placed into a plastic pouch to protect it.
 The incision below the navel is extended to two inches, and the kidney (in the pouch) is removed through this incision.
 Once the kidney is brought to the outside, a special cold solution is flushed through the blood vessels, and the kidney is cooled.
 This preserves the kidney while it is outside the body.
 The kidney is then transported to an adjoining operating room where the recipient is ready to receive it.

 What is the advantage of having laparoscopic nephrectomy?